Prairie Weather (Rural Roots Canada) – Winter Weather begins across the prairies, first with snow, then with colder conditions

 Alberta

-A second round of snow is expected to begin in southern Alberta Thursday.
-It’s the perfect setup for potentially high snowfalls in the southwestern foothills.
-Exact snowfall totals are not possible to predict far in advance.
-However, a Low off the Washington coast will push snow into the Pacific Northwest, British Columbia, and southern Alberta.
+A second round of snow begins in southern Alberta Thursday.
+It’s the perfect setup for potentially high snowfalls, especially in the southwestern foothills.
+Areas between the Rockies and Cypress Hills could get as much as 15-20 cm of snow by Friday afternoon.
+A snowfall warning has been issued for this area.
 A high in Saskatchewan will generate an upslope flow against the southern foothills, enhancing the snowfall.

-Highs in the snow zone will range from -5 to -10.
+Highs in central and southern Alberta will range from -5 to -10.
 It will be even colder to the north.
-North of Edmonton, expect highs between -10 and -15.
+North of Edmonton, expect highs between -9 and -12.

 Meanwhile, in…..